GreatSambino/GhostMeshPluginCSharp/README.md

 # Ghost Mesh Plugin for Godot C#

-This plugin adds a new node type to the Godot editor, "GhostMesh".
+This plugin adds a new node to the Godot editor, "GhostMesh".
 When added as the child of a MeshInstance3D, the GhostMesh renders another instance of its parent mesh, but with separate rendering layers and material.

 Essentially this is the same as having a second MeshInstance3D node that shares the same mesh and skeleton, but is more convenient and automatically handles changes to the parent MeshInstance3D when running in the editor.
 Because the GhostMesh shares the parent mesh and skeleton, any animations in the parent will also be reflected.